Maintaining a Healthy Skin Barrier

 Use of Broad-Spectrum Sunscreen with SPF 30 or Higher:

-Apply a broad-spectrum sunscreen with a Sun Protection Factor (SPF) of 30 or higher every day, even on cloudy days or during winter months.
-Broad-spectrum sunscreen protects the skin from both UVA and UVB rays, preventing sunburn, premature aging, and skin cancer.
 Apply sunscreen generously to all exposed areas of the skin, including the face, neck, ears, and hands.
 Reapply sunscreen every two hours, or more frequently if swimming or sweating.

 Additional Sun Protection Measures (Clothing, Hats, Sunglasses):

-In addition to sunscreen, protect your skin from the sun’s harmful rays by wearing protective clothing, such as long-sleeved shirts, pants, and wide-brimmed hats.
+To protect your skin from the sun’s harmful rays, use sunscreen.
+Also, wear protective clothing like long-sleeved shirts, pants, and wide-brimmed hats.
 Clothing with a tight weave offers better protection than loose-fitting garments.
-Wear sunglasses that provide 100% UV protection to shield your eyes and the delicate skin around them from sun damage.

 Seek shade whenever possible, especially during peak sun hours between 10 a.m. and 4 p.m.
 These additional sun protection measures help minimize sun exposure and reduce the risk of sunburn and skin damage.